Click to open network menu

 Locket of the Iron Solari

 Locket of the Iron Solari is pretty underrated.
-I like it on Soraka because its value doesn't get reduced by Grievous Wounds and the shield scales with bonus healing and interacts with Moonstone Renewer.
+I like it on Soraka because its value doesn't get reduced by healing reduction and the shield scales with Heal and Shield Power and Moonstone Renewer.

 Situational Pocket-Purchases